 BIOL 226 - Human PhysiologyM | 4.0 | |

-BIOL 226 - Human Physiology (4.0 units) Prerequisite: BIOL 125 and CHEM 110 with a grade of "C" or better Human Physiology provides a general introduction to the function and regulation of human body systems.
+BIOL 226 - Human Physiology (4.0 units) (Formerly BIOL 026) Prerequisite: BIOL 125 and CHEM 110 This course is a general introduction to the function and regulation of human body systems.
 Physiological integration of the systems to maintain homeostasis and the significance of biochemistry is emphasized throughout the course.
-Course content will include neural and hormonal homeostatic control mechanisms, and a study of the musculoskeletal, circulatory, respiratory, digestive, urinary, immune and endocrine systems.
-Laboratory exercises will allow students to gather physiological data and draw conclusions on how physiological mechanisms are regulated.
+Course content includes neural and hormonal homeostatic control mechanisms, as well as the musculoskeletal, circulatory, respiratory, digestive, urinary, immune, and endocrine systems.
+Laboratory exercises allow students to gather physiological data and draw conclusions about how physiological mechanisms are regulated.
 This course is intended for students preparing to enter careers in the health sciences. | ||

-Select one: PSY 101 / PSY 101H (RHC GE 6)M | 3.0 | |
+Select one: PSYC C1000 / PSYC C1000H (RHC GE 6)M | 3.0 | |

 RHC GE 7b - HumanitiesGE | 3.0† | |